Unleash/unleash/website/docs/contributing/ADRs/overarching/separation-request-response-schemas.md

 ---
-title: "ADR: Separation of Request and Response Schemas"
+title: "ADR: Separation of request and response schemas"
 ---

 ## Background